gayathrig21/GeneExpressionDataset/README.md

+# Gene-Expression-Dataset

-# Gene-Expression-Dataset Analysis and ML Models
+## Dataset Analysis and ML Models for predicting cancer AML amd ALL cancer types

 Gene Expression dataset comes from a proof-of-concept study published in 1999 by Golub et al. It showed how new cases of cancer could be classified by gene expression monitoring (via DNA microarray) and thereby provided a general approach for identifying new cancer classes and assigning tumors to known classes.
 These data were used to classify patients with acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL).

 ![alt text](https://github.com/gayathrig21/Gene-Expression-Dataset/blob/main/GeneExpression.png?raw=true)